 The Plague of Idiots; a melange of clever fools making a misguided attempt to guide a crowd through Shakespeare.
-I have now seen Hamlet performed with a helmet, along with a rendition of Romeo and Juliette where R is one of the Idiot’s right breast and J is the left.
+I have now seen Hamlet performed with a helmet.
+I have witnessed Romeo and Juliette where R is played indelicately by right breast and J by the left.
 Is Singing in The Rain Shakespeare?
 I know it isn’t, but the Idiots proved that maybe it can be.
 Lulu (the star of the show) is pure silliness.
 I’ve always held the personal belief that silliness is next to godliness, especially when it both breaks and becomes the fourth wall.
 The show laughs at and perfects the art of the absurd; ideal if you’re after a little afternoon ridiculousness.

 The Underbelly Colgate.
 20:50 daily.

 If you’re in Edinburgh and you haven’t seen Torch, then go right now.
 If you’re not in Edinburgh and you haven’t seen Torch, then go right now.
-If you have seen Torch and you are or aren’t in Edinburgh, then I won’t need to tell you to go again.
-But you should go again.
-Torch is a show that makes you stay in your seat even whilst the fear of wetting yourself is becoming increasingly real.
+If you have seen Torch and you are or aren’t in Edinburgh, then I won’t need to tell you to go again (you should really go again).
+Torch is a show can compel you you stay in your seat, even whilst the fear of wetting yourself is becoming increasingly real.
 You can dry your clothes, but you can’t get Torch back.
 The show is a monologue.
 It is a loud and glittery mess of womanhood that navigates the female reality.
 Torch touches on issues that are ever-present in society; relationships, drugs, rape, hairy legs, fairy legs, parties and periods.
 Jess Mabel Jones is fantastic, her character liberates singledom and reminds us that it’s ok to be lonely.
 The show is a party, a journey and it is fantastic. “…all I wanted was to please you, even when i didn’t like you.
 I think I stank of you.”

 World Without Us